chassing/linux-sysadmin-interview-questions/README.md

 * Describe briefly the steps you need to follow in order to create a simple master/slave cluster.
 * Why should you run "mysql_secure_installation" after installing MySQL?
 * How do you check which jobs are running?
+* How would you take a backup of a MySQL database?

 ####[[⬆]](#toc) <a name='devop'>DevOps Questions:</a>